 Many of these facilities have access to an on-site education provision or school that can offer education as part of the package of care.
-PCC/CCC retain responsibility for the education of these children whilst they remain in hospital and upon their return to Peterborough following discharge.
+PCC retain responsibility for the education of these children whilst they remain in hospital and upon their return to Peterborough following discharge.

-In advance of a proposed discharge, particularly in the instance that an alternative educational provision is being proposed, parents/carers or professionals working with a child who falls into this category should contact either their Education, Health, and Care Plan Co-ordinator (for children with a Statement of Special Educational Needs or an Education, Health, and Care Plan) or alternatively Health Needs Co-ordinator to discuss future educational provision.
+In advance of a proposed discharge, particularly in the instance that an alternative educational provision is being proposed, parents/carers or professionals working with a child who falls into this category should contact either their Education, Health, and Care Plan Co-ordinator (for children with an Education, Health and Care Plan) or alternatively Health Needs Co-ordinator to discuss future educational provision.